 2016 Veterinarian ornithological workshop held by "Green Parrot" bird clinic.

 Abstracts and Proceedings

 2019 Erastova D, Stanley M, Galbraith J, Cain K. Agenda for the sweet-toothed: all New-Zealand survey on bird sugar-water feeding.
 2019 Australasian Ornithological Conference, Darwin, Australia.

 2019 Erastova D.A., Cain K., Galbraith J.A., Stanley M.C.
 Is it really so sweet to feed sugar water to native birds?
 Insights into urban feeding practices.
 2019 New Zealand Bird Conference & Birds NZ AGM, Wellington.

 2017 Kashentseva T.A., Postelny T.V., Kondrakova K.D., Erastova D.A.
 Congenial aggression in white crane chicks.
 Proceedings of VI All-Russian congress on animal behavior, Moscow, Russia (in Russian).

 2017 Schnittler M., Erastova D., Shchepin O., Okun M.V., Novozhilov Yu.K.
 How far does morphology reach?
 Molecular taxonomy of the nivicolous Diderma species (Myxomycetes).
 Proceedings of The Ninth International Congress on the Systematics and Ecology of Myxomycetes, Tanabe, Japan.

 Research | Current

-PhD Research: The influence of sugar-feeders on native birds in urban gardens
+PhD Research: The effect of urban sugar water feeding on native New Zealand birds